destenson/Janix-ai--mcp-validator/mcp_testing/README.md

 This framework provides a set of tools and utilities for testing MCP servers against the protocol specifications.
 It supports both STDIO and HTTP transports, and can test implementations of both the 2024-11-05 and 2025-03-26 protocol versions.

+The framework is designed to be flexible and adapt to any MCP server implementation, regardless of what specific tools or capabilities it provides.

 ## Status

 **✅ All tests now pass for the reference implementation!**